Cybersecurity Degrees and Alternatives: Your 2025 Guide

 As more and more of our lives move online and into the digital space, cybersecurity has become critical for just about every business.
 There are more cybersecurity jobs than there are qualified candidates to fill them, which means launching a career in cybersecurity can be a lucrative choice.
 Finding an opportunity in cybersecurity can mean good pay and job security, as well as the chance to work in a fast-paced field that’s always evolving.

 Getting started in cybersecurity often means building the right skills and qualifications.
 For many cybersecurity professionals, this means earning a bachelor's degree or advancing your knowledge with a master's degree.
-In this article, we’ll discuss what types of majors set you up for success in cybersecurity, as well as degree alternatives that might be a better fit when earning a four-year degree isn't feasible.
+Learn more about cybersecurity majors, as well as degree alternatives that might be a better fit when earning a four-year degree isn't feasible.

 Cybersecurity bachelor's degrees